Our mission is to bring you peace of mind and body.

 I don’t live nearby, can I take the B.A.H. assessment and have a consultation?

 Yes.
 The B.A.H. assessment can be mailed to you, regardless of location.
 There are simple instructions on how to draw the single drop of blood needed for the test.
 We will include return postage – just place it back in the mail and schedule a follow-up appointment to discuss your results.

 First, I want to hear your story and discuss how it relates to your health.
 Then we will discuss testing and treatment options, including the B.A.H. blood assessment, and complete a brief physical exam that includes the basics, plus some balance tests to assess your brain.
 Most of the time, at this point I will collect a drop of blood for testing using the Bioresonance Analysis process.
 If you have a two hour initial appointment you will wait in the waiting room for the completion of the B.A.H. assessment and then we will go over the results.
 Another option is to split this appointment in to two days to avoid having to wait for 20-30 minutes in the waiting room.

 Do you work with other doctors?

 Yes.
-I have a network of other doctors, acupuncturists, counselors, and massage therapists that I work with regularly.
+I have a network of other doctors, acupuncturists, counselors, energy medicine practitioners, and massage therapists that I work with regularly.

 Do you offer free consults?